ryanpattillo/julia-set-generator/README.md

 in the plane.
 Each successive frame shows a slightly smaller or larger region of the complex plane to give a zooming effect.
 ([Example](https://twitter.com/JuliaFractalBot/status/883642095684210688))
+* Power - Every frame shows a fixed region of the complex plane centered at the origin, and *c* is fixed.
+The exponent *p* in *f(z) = z^p + c* is changed in each frame, usually taking on fractional values.

 ## Twitter Bot